dbecerril/ImageSegmentation/README.md

 ![rf_image2](https://github.com/dbecerril/ImageSegmentation/assets/22774966/728473be-c1f8-4827-991c-4c119d5dbc48)

 The above image shows the classificacion based on the  training pixels of image 1.
+A further post processing is still needed to "close" the holes in each section and separate overlapping cells.